 A great way to add colour, texture and interest to your dining or kitchen table is with a runner.
 As indigo blue is my favourite colour, I made an upcycled denim table runner for my dining table.

-The runner looks great against the dark wood of the table and also protects it from spills and candle wax from candles.
-To add interest to the denim runner I stenciled it.
+The runner is excellent great against the table’s dark wood and protects it from spills and candle wax from candles.
+To add interest to the denim table runner, I stencilled it.

 Using a Moroccan Stencil

-The last time I stenciled denim to make my denim fish pillows I used bleach.
-Even though this worked well this time I used acrylic paint.
+The last time I stencilled denim to make my denim fish pillows, I used bleach.
+Although this worked well this time, I used acrylic paint.

-A few years ago I made some doily stenciled pillows with acrylic paint and they still look just as good as when I first made them.
-I’ve also stenciled jeans before with my fun denim draught excluders.
+A few years ago, I made some doily stencilled pillows with acrylic paint, and they still look just as good as when I first made them.
+I’ve also stencilled jeans before with my fun denim draught excluders.

 I found the Moroccan stencil in my craft stash.
 Making a stunning painted wood pallet garden was the last time I used it.
 Loving the Moroccan and Boho look, I knew the stencil would be perfect for this DIY denim table runner.